haacked/Subtext/SubtextSolution/CVSReadMe.txt

-For more information on how to use CVS with SourceForge projects, please read http://haacked.com/archive/2005/05/12/3178.aspx
+For more information on how to use Subversion with SourceForge projects, please read http://haacked.com/archive/2005/05/12/3178.aspx

 Source Control Rules